 Given the high particle, and specifically, muons flux expected in the forward region, the use of a dedicated forward muon toroid would allow the measurement of muon charge and momentum.
-In Fig.?? a sketch of a possible design for a "small" forward muon toroid is given.
+In Fig.13.56 a sketch of a possible design for a "small" forward muon toroid is given.
 For the baseline detector A, a more conventional, iron based solution (as in HERA for H1 and ZEUS) could be adopted incorporated or located outside of the the muon iron-yoke.
 The option of an air core forward toroid combined, either with the option A detector inside the iron yoke system or in the larger twin solenoid option B would even more enhance the forward muon momentum resolution especially for very small angles with respect to the beam line.
+The insertion of a forward air core based toroid closer to the central tracking system was also considered and rejected as the bulk material of the required coils, located between the tracking planes and the calorimeters would compromise the calorimetry measurements.